haytada/haytada.github.io/index.md

 ----

-Consider supporting the community on Patreon for exclusive Discord related content as well as Minecraft in-game perks.
+Consider supporting the community on Patreon for exclusive Discord related content.
 Take a look at the page by clicking on the button:

 [![Patreon](Patreon.png)](https://www.patreon.com/haytada)